 Amiztlato (MH747r)

 This black-line drawing of the compound glyph for the personal name Amiztlato (“Leader Among Hunters”) is attested here as a man’s name.
 It shows a profile view of the head of a cougar (miztli, and puma in Spanish) looking toward the viewer’s right.
-Water spews from its mouth much like words might, providing the start ("A-") to the name and suggesting the verb to speak, tlatoa.
-A leader is one who speaks, the tlatoani (or tlahtoani), which can explain the semantic readings (one who speaks about cougars could be a leader of hunters).
-But the water is still a phonetic complement.
+This wildcat provides the -miz- phonetic syllable for the middle of the name.
+Water spews from its mouth much like words might, contributing the phonetic syllable -a- to the start ("A-") of the name and suggesting the verb to speak, tlatoa.
+A leader is one who speaks, the tlatoani (or tlahtoani).

 Stephanie Wood